vanwars/vanwars.github.io/pages/index.md

 permalink: /
 ---

-{:#home}
-I am an Assistant Professor in the <a href="https://csci.unca.edu/">Department of Computer Science</a> at the University of North Carolina Asheville.
+I am an Assistant Professor in the <a href="https://cs.unca.edu/">Department of Computer Science</a> at the University of North Carolina Asheville.
 As an educator, I develop and teach courses in human-computer interaction, web design / development, introductory programming, and computing / data ethics.
 As a researcher, I design and study educational interventions that aim to broaden participation in computing, and help emerging computer scientists recognize and engage with the societal and ethical implications of their work.
 I also build computational tools that support civic advocacy and citizen science initiatives.

 Prior to joining UNCA, I was an Assistant Professor of Instruction at Northwestern University, where I co-directed the <a href="https://tree.northwestern.edu">TREE Lab</a> with Sepehr Vakil.
 My Ph.D. is from the UC Berkeley <a href="https://www.ischool.berkeley.edu/">School of Information</a>, where I was advised by Tapan Parikh, and worked with Kris Gutiérrez, Paul Duguid, and Coye Cheshire.
 Before academia, I worked as a software designer/developer, building data and communication systems to support public accountability for city and regional development projects.